 - If you have a sprinkler system and/or swimming pool, drain it per the manufacturer's or installer's instructions.

 - Remove and store your garden hoses in the garage and turn off the water valves to outdoor faucets.
 Keep the outside valve open in order to let any remaining water escape.
 This also allows water sitting in the pipe to freeze and expand without busting it open.

-- Check for any exposed pipes in unheated areas of your house — like your basement, attic, garage, crawl space, and under bathroom and kitchen sinks.
-Insulate both hot and cold-water pipes with pipe sleeves or heat tape, which is found at a hardware store.
+- Check for any exposed pipes in unheated areas of your house — like your basement, attic, garage, and crawl space.
+Insulate both hot and cold-water pipes with pipe sleeves or heat tape, which can be found at a hardware store.

 - Keep your garage door closed as much as possible if there are water supply lines in the garage.

 - If you go on vacation during the winter months, leave your heater on and set at a minimum of 55 degrees Fahrenheit.